Random Walks on the Generalized Symmetric Group: Cutoff for the One-sided Transposition Shuffle: Upper Bound for OST Shuffle on The Generalized Symmetric Group.

 \section{Upper Bound for OST Shuffle on The Generalized Symmetric Group.}

-In this section, we find the upper bound by providing a connection between OST on generalized symmetric group and the coupon collector's problem. \begin{defn} Let $(X^t)_{t \in \N}$ be a Markov chain on the generalized symmetric group $G_{m,n}$ driven by the OST shuffle $OST_{m,n}$.
-Define $(Y^t)_{t \in \N}$ to be a Markov chain on $G_{m,n}$ such that $Y^t$ is the inverse of $(X^t)$ for all $t$. \end{defn}
+In this section, we find the upper bound by providing a connection between OST on generalized symmetric group and the coupon collector's problem. \begin{definition} Let $(X^t)_{t \in \N}$ be a Markov chain on the generalized symmetric group $G_{m,n}$ driven by the OST shuffle $OST_{m,n}$.
+Define $(Y^t)_{t \in \N}$ to be a Markov chain on $G_{m,n}$ such that $Y^t$ is the inverse of $(X^t)$ for all $t$. \end{definition}